NFL Team Grades for Week 3

 Russell Wilson threw for 192 yards and two touchdowns.
 The defense logged five sacks and three takeaways.
 Running back Chris Carson topped the 100-yard mark, and the Seahawks cruised in their home opener.

 Now, there are still obvious issues.
 The offensive line is a liability, and the running game is a work in progress.
 Yes, Carson got 100 yards, but he also averaged just 3.2 yards per carry.
-Rookie first-rounder Rashaad Penny (just three carries) continues to be a small part of the offense.
+Rookie first-rounder Rashaad Penny (three carries) continues to be a small part of the offense.

 Seattle's run defense, which has now given up an average of 5.1 yards per carry, was again an issue.

 This was a solid win for a Seahawks team in desperate need of one.
-However, this wasn't the kind of win that should make anyone suddenly believe Seattle is going to be a contender.
+However, this wasn't the kind of victory that should make anyone suddenly believe Seattle is going to be a contender.

 Week 3 Grade: B-